TaxFoundation/international-tax-competitiveness-index/README.md

 ## Explanation of Files in Repository
 ### /main directory
-Location of the .R code files, readme, and source documentation.
+Location of the readme, and source documentation.

+### /R_code_files
+Location of the .R code files

 ### /source-data
 Location of **input** files to several .R code files including: